stakater/mto-docs/content/installation/aws-eks.md

 # On EKS

-This document covers how to link Multi Tenant Operator with an [Amazon EKS (Elastic Kubernetes Service)](https://aws.amazon.com/eks/) cluster.
+This document covers how to deploy Multi Tenant Operator with an [Amazon EKS (Elastic Kubernetes Service)](https://aws.amazon.com/eks/) cluster.

 ## Prerequisites